Games, mobile processes, and functionss -- alternating, concurrent, and well-bracketed semantics: The encoding of call-by-value -calculus into the -calculus

 The encoding of a $\lambda$-term is parametric over a name, that is, it is an abstraction.
 This parameter may be thought of as its \emph{continuation}.
 A term that becomes a value signals so at its continuation name and, in doing so, it grants access to the body of the value.
 Such body is replicated, so that the value may be copied several times.
 When the value is a function, its body can receive two names: (the access to) its value-argument, and the following continuation.
 In the translation of application, first, the function is run, then the argument; finally, the function is informed of its argument and continuation.
 (Milner noticed \cite{Mil92s} that his call-by-value encoding can be easily tuned so to mimic forms of evaluation in which, in an application $MN$, the function $M$ is run first, or the argument $N$ is run first, or function and argument are run in parallel.
 Here we follow the first option, the most common one in call-by-value.)

 As in OGS, so in \piI the encoding uses two kinds of names, the \emph{continuation names} $p,q,r,\dots$, and the \emph{variable names} $x,y,v,w\dots$.
 Figure~\ref{f:enc_internal} presents the encoding.
-Process $\fwd ab$ represents a \emph{link} (sometimes called forwarder; for readability we have adopted the infix notation $\fwd ab$ for the constant $\fwd{}{}$).
+The encoding function $\cbvSymb$, on values, is decomposed by means of the auxiliary function $\cbvSymb^\variant$; this will be useful later, e.g., in the encoding of environments. \reviewComment{please type the different components of the encoding; in particular say that V* is for values} \reviewCommentDS{We have added an explanation} Process $\fwd ab$ represents a \emph{link} (sometimes called forwarder; for readability we have adopted the infix notation $\fwd ab$ for the constant $\fwd{}{}$).
 It transforms all outputs at $a$ into outputs at $b$ (therefore $a,b$ are names of the same sort); thus the body of $\fwd ab$ is replicated, unless $a$ and $b$ are {continuation names}:

 The equivalence induced on call-by-value $\lambda$-terms by their encoding into \piI coincides with Lassen's \emph{eager normal-form (enf) bisimilarity} \cite{lassentrees}.

 \begin{theorem}[\cite{DurierHS18}] $\enca M \wbPI \enca N$ iff $M$ and $N$ are enf-bisimilar. \end{theorem}